choral-lang/website/web/_documentation/basics/interaction.md

 ## Directed data channels

 We start our exploration of interaction in Choral from simple directed channels for transporting data.
-In Choral, such a channel is just an object (if you prefer, call it a choreography) that takes data from one place to another.
-We can specify this as an interface.
+In Choral, this is an object that takes data from one place to another.
+We specify this as an interface.

 ```choral
 interface DiDataChannel@( A, B )< T@X > {